EnviralDesign/NodeMCU-Arduino-Pixel-Driver/README.md

 - Neopixel aka ws2811 / ws2812b etc style led.
 - 1 strip output, using the nodeMCU's hardware accelerated DMA output for fast refresh rates.

-Here are some of the main features you can read more about in the wiki.
+Here are some of the main features.
+Read more about them in the wiki.

 - **UDP Pixel Streaming protocol**
   - Uses a simple and straight forward UDP based protocol(more down below) for streaming raw pixel data from a client device.